 The first strand explored the views of young people nominated by Comhairle na nÓg coordinators, which were described as being from the 'general population' (p.
 7).2 There were 22 participants in this strand: six males, 13 females, and three non-binary young people.
 They ranged in age from 14 to 18 years, with a mean age of 16 years.
-The young people took part in a one-day face-to-face consultation in which a set of qualitative approaches were used to collect data.
+The young people took part in a oneday face-to-face consultation in which a set of qualitative approaches were used to collect data.
 These were then analysed thematically.
+The consultation focused on four questions.